 Is work experience required for admission to the MSF program?

 No. The MSF Program is designed to meet the diverse needs of finance professionals, career changers, and recent undergraduates.
 Check our class profiles to learn more about our current students’ academic backgrounds and work experience.

 If your first language is not English, you must take either the Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS), or the Pearson Test of English (PTE).
-On the TOEFL, your score must be at least 600 on a paper-based test, 250 on a computer-based test, or 100 on an Internet-based test.
+The minimum required score on the TOEFL is 600 on the paper-based test or 100 on the internet-based test.
 The minimum required score on the IELTS is a 7.5 band score.
 The minimum required score on the PTE is a 68.